-- 2 medium sweet potato, peeled and cut into chunks
+- 2 medium sweet potatoes, peeled and cut into chunks

 Sweet potatoes have a creamy texture and a sweet-spicy flavour that makes them ideal for savoury…

 - 1 tsp cumin seeds

 - 2 tsp sunflower oil, plus extra for frying

 A variety of oils can be used for baking.
 Sunflower is the one we use most often at Good Food as…

 One of the best-known citrus fruits, oranges aren't necessarily orange - some varieties are…

 Used in almost every cuisine across the world, spinach is an enormously popular green vegetable…

 - 1 avocado, peeled and sliced

 Although it's technically a fruit, the mild-flavoured avocado is used as a vegetable.
 Native…